2026 Japan National Holiday Calendar & Long Weekend Guide

 #Silver Week (シルバーウィーク)

 Silver Week is a long holiday period in September that occurs when certain national holidays align favorably with weekends.
-In 2025, the key holidays are:
+2026 is a rare year where a “True Silver Week” occurs, providing a guaranteed 5-day holiday without needing to take any extra leave.

-• September 15 (Mon) – Respect for the Aged Day (敬老の日)
+• September 21 (Mon) – Respect for the Aged Day (Keiro no Hi)

 While Japan’s long holidays provide wonderful opportunities for travel and relaxation, they also come with higher prices and crowded places.
 It may be helpful to take advantage of other holidays or use this calendar to make reservations in advance for a more comfortable experience.